lpopoca/ref/README.md

-# Ref
+# ref

- A reference notation application
+ Reference entry finder is A reference notation application.

-## Uses
+## Use Cases

-Some uses for Ref include:
+Some uses for Ref might include:

 1. Notating a voicemail message you left for someone.
 2. Notating a bug fix or ticket.